ahdis/MobileAccessGateway/docs/features.md

 Furthermore, the parameter `mag.ch-epr-fhir.epr-spid-as-patientid` allows to set the patient EPR-SPID as the FHIR Patient id.
 The mapping will automatically be changed to support that.

+## 2.3 Auto looping on CH:EPR confidentiality codes

+When publishing a document via ITI-65, the MAG will automatically loop on the confidentiality codes defined in the Swiss EPR if the request fails, and the failure code/reason may indicate that the confidentiality code is not supported.

+The MAG will start at the confidentiality code defined in the request, and go up to `SECRET`.